Thank you to Nelson Mullins Riley & Scarborough LLP with a special thank you to Candace Friel for updating the content.

 Q 2.16 – I have not been able to work since the disaster hit.
 My employer says that I still have a job, but I am not drawing a paycheck.
 Does FEMA pay for lost wages?

 If you lost work because of the disaster you may qualify for Disaster Unemployment Assistance (DUA).
-See the DUA section on page 5 above, or contact the local office of your State’s Employment Commission for information about DUA.
+See the DUA section above or contact the local office of your State’s Employment Commission for information about DUA.

 North Carolina Division of Employment Security may accept applications for Disaster Unemployment (DUA) as a result of a Presidential Disaster Declaration for workers who lost their jobs and self-employment individuals who have been unable to work due to a disaster.

 Please refer to www.fema.gov/ for the most up to date information for this or a future federal disaster in your area.